germs-lab/blast_crash_course/ncbi/index.md

 Your tools
 ==========

-Get your EC2 instance going - you need an Ubuntu 14.0 based instance (64-bit) with the free tier, t2.micro.
+Get your EC2 instance going - you need an Ubuntu 14.0 based instance (64-bit) with m3.large.

 ================
 Getting the Data